 Overview: Students will focus exclusively on literary texts, adopting a variety of approaches to textual criticism.
 Students explore the nature of literature, the aesthetic function of literary language and literary textuality, and the relationship between literature and the world.

-Standard Level Higher level A total of 13 literary works to A total of 9 literary works Texts will be studied. be studied.
-The students will choose only 5 The students will choose only 6 of of these texts to take forward these texts to take forward as as part of the assessments part of the assessments outlined outlined below. below.
-Components Internal assessment: This component consists of a This component consists of a the individual oral prepared individual oral. prepared individual oral.
-Students Students choose two of the choose two of the texts studied texts studied and discuss in and discuss in relation to their own choice of global issue.
-The relation to their own choice of global issue.
-The student's 10 student's 10 minute presentation minute presentation is followed is followed by 5 minutes of by 5 minutes of questions by questions by the teacher.
-20% the teacher.
-30% N/A This component consists of a Written essay 1200-1500 essay written during the course.
+language and literary textuality, and the relationship between literature and the world.
+Standard Level Higher level Texts A total of 9 literary works will be studied.
+The students will choose only 5 of these texts to take forward as part of the assessments outlined below.
+A total of 13 literary works to be studied.
+The students will choose only 6 of these texts to take forward as part of the assessments outlined below.
+Components Internal assessment: the individual oral This component consists of a prepared individual oral.
+Students choose two of the texts studied and discuss in relation to their own choice of global issue.
+The student's 10 minute presentation is followed by 5 minutes of questions by the teacher.
+30% This component consists of a prepared individual oral.
+Students choose two of the texts studied and discuss in relation to their own choice of global issue.
+The student's 10 minute presentation is followed by 5 minutes of questions by the teacher.
+20% Written essay N/A This component consists of a 1200-1500 essay written during the course.
 Students develop a line of inquiry of their own choice in relation to one of the works studied.
-20% The paper consists of two Paper 1 The paper consists of two passages, from two different passages, from two different literary forms, each literary forms, each accompanied accompanied by a question. by a question.
-Students are asked Students will be asked to to write a separate analysis of choose one of the passages each of the passages, 35% and write an analysis of it.
-35% Paper 2 The paper consists of four The paper consists of four general questions.
-In response general questions.
-In response to to one of those questions, one of those questions, students students will be asked to write will be asked to write a a comparative essay based on comparative essay based on two two works studied during the works studied during the course. course.
-35% 25%
+20% Paper 1 The paper consists of two passages, from two different literary forms, each accompanied by a question.
+Students will be asked to choose one of the passages and write an analysis of it.
+35% The paper consists of two passages, from two different literary forms, each accompanied by a question.
+Students are asked to write a separate analysis of each of the passages.
+35% Paper 2 The paper consists of four general questions.
+In response to one of those questions, students will be asked to write a comparative essay based on two works studied during the course.
+35% The paper consists of four general questions.
+In response to one of those questions, students will be asked to write a comparative essay based on two works studied during the course.
+25%